Kai (EP)

-Kai (stylized as KAI (开)) is the debut eponymous extended play by South Korean singer Kai.
+Kai (Chinese: 开, lit.
+"Open", stylized as K开I) is the debut extended play by South Korean singer Kai.
 It was released on November 30, 2020 by SM Entertainment.
 The album features six tracks including the lead single, "Mmmh".
 The physical album is available in seven different versions (3 Photobook versions, 3 Jewel case versions and 1 Flipbook version).

 Background

 On July 3, SM Entertainment announced that Kai would release his first solo album, and was working on the album production with the goal of the second half of 2020.

 On November 11, it was announced that Kai will make his solo debut on November 30, with his 1st mini-album Kai.

 Kai's debut single title "음 (Mmmh)", was announced on November 19.

 Composition

-The title song "음 (Mmmh)" is an R&B pop rock song with a simple yet addictive melody on a minimalist track, it is also described to be a charming, straight-forward love song.
+The title song "음 (Mmmh)" is an R&B pop song with a simple yet addictive melody on a minimalist track, it is also described to be a charming, straight-forward love song.

 "Nothing on Me" is a PBR&B song featuring a heavy bass groove.
 It portrayed the moment when the protagonist getting intoxicated by the scent of the other person while moving closer them.

 "기억상실 (Amnesia)" is an R&B and trap song with attractive grooves and melody.
 It discusses the moment when the protagonist is falling in love and forgetting all memories from the past, only want to fill in the memories with the current partner.

 "Reason" is a progressive R&B song composed by American producer Mike Daley, with an addictive 808 pattern added to minimal club music, and the lyrics are intriguing about searching for one another, and eventually become fascinated to each other.

 "Ride or Die" is a PBR&B song created by producer Cha Cha Malone, it incorporates oriental guitar sound and a dreamy atmosphere.
 The lyrics are about stepping out of the boundaries to enjoy life.

 "Hello Stranger" is a progressive R&B song that stands out with a lyrical guitar sound, the lyrics depict a situation which a person feels a sense of sympathy to a stranger.